India

 Having a written employee contract is not required in India, but is advisable.
 Failing to establish employment agreements can complicate payroll or cause problems if a business is in an industry that is dominated by collective bargaining associations, as the pharmaceutical, banking, and auto industries are.

 Probationary periods are between three and six months, varying according to the type of job and the seniority of the employee concerned.
 Removing any ambiguity from this is one of the many reasons why a written employment contract is recommended.
+Notice periods are a minimum of 30 days and payments can be made in lieu of notice by mutual agreement.

 Compensation, Bonuses & Severance Pay

-India has a national minimum wage rate, which is currently 178 rupees per day (approximately £1.70; $2.15; €1.95).
+India has a national minimum wage rate, which is currently 178 rupees per day (approximately £1.60; $2.10; €1.85) and 5,340 rupees per month (approx. £45; $65; €55).
 However, local and state governments apply their own rates which vary across different states, industries, and skill levels of workers.
 It’s estimated that the number of minimum wage rates in India runs into the thousands.

 Many Indian workers are eligible for statutory bonuses, and the payment of these bonuses is a key part of the country’s working culture.
-If any employee works in a company employing at least 20 people and earns 21,000 rupees per month (approximately £200; $250; €230) or less, they are entitled to a bonus of between 8.33% and 20% of their annual salary.
+If any employee works in a company employing at least 20 people and earns 21,000 rupees per month (approx. £185; $245; €220) or less, they are entitled to a bonus of between 8.33% and 20% of their annual salary.
+It’s also common to offer a Diwali bonus, around the time of the annual festival (which falls in October or November); this bonus is exempt from income tax if no greater than 5,000 rupees (approx. £45; $60; €50).

 Tax and Withholding Considerations